Rugby league

-The Super League in Europe and the National Rugby League (NRL) in Australasia are the world's premier club competitions.
-Rugby league is played internationally, predominantly by European, Australasian, and Pacific Island countries, and is governed by the International Rugby League.
+The National Rugby League (NRL) in Australia/New Zealand and the Super League in Europe are the world's premier club competitions.
+Rugby league is played internationally, predominantly by Australasian, European, and Pacific Island countries, and is governed by the International Rugby League.
 Rugby league is the national sport of Papua New Guinea and the Cook Islands and is a popular sport in countries such as England, Australia, New Zealand, Tonga, Fiji and Samoa.

 The first Rugby League World Cup was held in France in 1954, the first World Cup of either rugby code, and has been held sporadically ever since, settling into a four-yearly cycle in the 2010s; as of 2023, the holders are Australia.

 The first Women's Rugby League World Cup was held in 2000 and New Zealand won the inaugural title.
 The holders are Australia.

 A short-sided version of the sport, rugby league nines, using modified rugby league rules also exists, and is comparable to rugby sevens.
 Wheelchair rugby league is a mixed-gender sport using heavily modified rugby league rules for disabled and able-bodied players.
 Unlike wheelchair rugby which adopted its name after the invention of the sport previously called murderball and is not directly linked to rugby union, wheelchair rugby league has grown out of the parent sport, and retains key aspects of that sport such as an egg shaped ball, the forward-pass rule and conversions.
 While not a Paralympic sport, the sport has its own Wheelchair Rugby League World Cup.
 A further variation for ambulatory disabled players, physical disability rugby league, was created and had its first world cup in 2022 to coincide with the rescheduled 2021 Rugby League World Cup competitions.